datacraft-dsc/DEPs/0/README.md

 DEPs are technology neutral, and free for anyone to implement and use.
-Systems making use of DEP standards will gain the benefits of interoperability with other systems in the Data Ecosystem, including the capability to participate in decentralised Data Supply Lines.
+Systems making use of DEP standards will gain the benefits of interoperability with other systems in the Data Ecosystem, including the capability to participate in decentralised Digital Supply Lines.

 ## DEP Standard APIs